Codecademy/docs/content/javascript/concepts/objects/terms/getOwnPropertyDescriptors/getOwnPropertyDescriptors.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

-The **`Object.getOwnPropertyDescriptors()`** method returns all own property descriptors of a given object.
+The **`.getOwnPropertyDescriptors()`** method returns all own property descriptors of a given object.
 It is useful for extracting property descriptors, including configurable, enumerable, value, and writable properties, allowing manipulation of these property attributes from an object.

 ## Syntax